openhab/openhab-docs/tutorials/migration.md

 As with linking Channels to Items, there is more than one way to do this including through PaperUI, Habmin, the REST API, or through text files.
 This tutorial will only cover creating Things in text files as that will be closer to the openHAB 1.x way of doing things.

-All definitions of new Things are written to .things files in the `<openHAB 2 conf>/things` folder.
+All definitions of new Things are written to .things files in the `$OPENHAB_CONF/things` folder.
 The syntax for a Thing definition varies from binding to binding.
 See the binding's readme for the specific format and parameters required.
 Also see the binding's readme for the list of channels the Thing supports.